Announcing New DHPSNY 2017 Workshop Dates!

-We're excited to announce three new workshops for 2017 delivered at fifteen locations across New York State!
+Join us this year as we deliver three new workshops on a range of collections management topics, presented at fifteen locations across New York State!
 Always free of charge, DHPSNY’s programs address the needs of professionals and volunteers responsible for the care and handling of historical records.
 The registration deadline for all workshops is two weeks before each program date.
 Learn more and register below or at our workshops page.

 The Process of Processing: A Hands-on Approach